kavia-common/BankApp-51/README.md

 ```
 git clone https://github.com/sbathina/BankApp
 ```

 2. Enable Lombok support on your IDE

 Refer to the following link for instructions:

 ```
 https://projectlombok.org/setup/eclipse
 ```

 3. Open IDE of your choice and Import as existing maven project in your workspace

 ```
 - Import existing maven project
+- Ensure JDK 21 is configured
 - Run mvn clean install
 - If using STS, Run As Spring Boot App
 ```

 4. Default port for the api is 8989

 ### Prerequisites

-* Java 8
+* Java 21
 * Spring Tool Suite 4 or similar IDE
 * [Maven](https://maven.apache.org/) - Dependency Management

-### Maven Dependencies
+### Maven Dependencies (high-level)

 ```
 spring-boot-starter-actuator